On Air Now

 Everyone knows a piece by Morricone – even if they don’t realise it.
-The theme from 'The Good, the Bad and the Ugly' and 'Gabriel's Oboe' are both his – and now there's one more film to add to his CV…
+The theme from 'The Good, the Bad and the Ugly' and 'Gabriel's Oboe' are both his – and they're among the greatest pieces of film music ever written

-It all starts with an idea, Morricone explained:
+It all starts with an idea, said Morricone:

 “Everything starts with an idea, it’s the first thing I look for… but you cannot stop at the very first idea.
 You have to go through and analyse all the different ideas and then try and find an idea that can be flexible and can be adapted to the film.”

 “When you go to the conservatory they don’t teach you how to write melody.
 When you write a melody you must pay a lot of attention to the intervals between the notes – each interval must be different from the previous one just to keep this idea of novelty within a melody.”

 “Sometimes my favourite ones are the ones that were most demanding for me to compose, or those for a film that I particularly cared for.
 Maybe they’re not the ones most appreciated by the audience, but I appreciate them because I had a hard time composing them.”